KontextWork/zimbra-builder/README.md

 Automation of the automation to build zimbra.

 Simply uses [ianw1974/zimbra-build-scripts](ianw1974/zimbra-build-scripts) (all the credits to Ian!) to automate a build using github actions.
+Publishing the build to github releases for direct download.

 Should be an easy starter to automate the builds for all of us.

+Currently builind (can be easily extended, since we use matrix builds)
+- Ubuntu 20.04

 What it will be not: